Arianna Huffington: Personal life

 Huffington is Greek by birth and became a naturalized American citizen in 1990.
 She met her husband Michael Huffington in 1985.
 They were married a year later, on April 12, 1986, and have two daughters.

 The couple later moved to Santa Barbara, California, and, in 1992, Michael ran as a Republican for a seat in the U.S. House of Representatives, winning the election by a significant margin.
 In 1994, he narrowly lost the race for the U.S. Senate seat in California to incumbent Dianne Feinstein.

 The couple divorced in 1997.
-In 1998, Michael Huffington disclosed that he was bisexual, saying, "I know now that my sexuality is part of who I am, I've been through a long process of finding out the truth about me."
+In 1998, Michael Huffington shared that he was bisexual, saying, "I know now that my sexuality is part of who I am, I've been through a long process of finding out the truth about me."
 He stated, "In December 1985, in my Houston townhouse I sat down with [Arianna] and told her that I had dated women and men so that she would be aware of it...
 The good news was that it was not an issue for her."

-Huffington has residences in New York City and the Brentwood neighborhood of Los Angeles.
+Huffington has residences in New York City, with her sister, Agapi Stassinopoulos, and the Brentwood neighborhood of Los Angeles.